pythonanywhere/help_pages/articles/Node.md

     nvm ls-remote
     #...
-    nvm install v6.11.4
+    nvm install v14.16.0

-You can run `nvm use v6.11.4` to use the new node.
+You can run `nvm use v14.16.0` to use the new node.
 To set that as default, set up an nvm alias:

-    nvm alias default v6.11.4
+    nvm alias default v14.16.0

-This will also solve any permission problems involved with installing with `npm install --global` will work without needing to specify a prefix.
+This will also solve any permission problems involved with installing with `npm install --global` -- it will work without needing to specify a prefix.